 - Filmed over a long period of time

 - Assembled from a series of stills or sped-up video footage

-What is time lapse photography used for?
+What is time lapse photography?

-What is Time Lapse in Photography?
+What is time lapse in photography?

-When we define time lapse, it is important to draw a distinction between time lapse photography and a time lapse in film.
+When we define time lapse, it is important to draw a distinction between photography and film.
 The two are similar in principle but different in execution and end result.
-So what is time lapse in photography?
+So, what is time lapse in photography?

-By utilizing a slower shutter and allowing the exposure process to be drawn out, time lapse photography can give the impression of motion within a still image.
+By utilizing a slower shutter speed and allowing the exposure process to be drawn out, photography can give the impression of motion within a still image.
 There are many simple ways to raise your time lapse photography game, such as using a time lapse calculator or a time lapse app.

 If you aren’t too familiar with what a time lapse in photography is, you may be more familiar with motion blur sneaking its way into your photos.
 Motion blur is caused by a person or object moving faster than the camera can expose the image.
-A time lapse photo is essentially taking the same mechanism of motion blur and cranked it all the way up.
+A photo is essentially taking the same mechanism of motion blur and cranked it all the way up.